SequAna-Ukon/binac_trinity/readme_Abdo.md

 sample3[tab]path_to_sample3.gtf

 ### DE analysis (following Trinotate)
--- install Trinotate
+-- install trinity=v2.15.1

-- The configuration file "config_DE.txt" for the DE analysis must be in a format:
+- The configuration file "config_DE.txt" for the DE analysis must be in the format:

 condition1[tab]sample1